coolshare/ReactReduxStarterKit/README.md

 where id above is this.props.currentPage.
 What is good on this pattern?
 The benefit is that ChildPane can be used somewhere else with different content instead of "{id=>id==="TodoList"?<TodoList/>:id==="HousingInfo"?<HousingInfo/>:null}" with the "this.props.currentPag" built-in like a closure.

- - <b>Basic function/feature</b> of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
-   This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used except local
-   state like input content state impact button enable state.

- - <b>Other</b> the 3nd-party lib are used included:

-   mapbox-gl, googlemap, react-data-grid, infinite-tree, react-image-gallery, react-tabs, react-youtube

  5).*Proxy Component*: Wrapping a component with attributes and reuse it.

    Example (in TodoList.js)